-CHILD DEVELOPMENT (Y) #0581

-PREREQUISITE: Student interest.

-SCHOOL PHS CREDIT 5 units per semester
+CHILD DEVELOPMENT (Y) PREREQUISITE: Student interest.
+SCHOOL GRADES CREDIT 10-12 5 units per semester PHS

-Meets UC Requirement: "g"

 This course will prepare individuals to understand the physical, mental, emotional, and social growth and development of children, as well as their care and guidance as it pertains to careers and future parenting.